AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

 Marking the task as done by the reviewer does not indicate the completion of the task.
 All review tasks are assigned back to the user who created the task (ideally an author who requested for a review).

->![NOTE]
+>[!NOTE]
 >
->
-If the task is assigned to multiple reviewers, then it is re-assigned to the task creator only after all reviewers have marked it as done.
+> If the task is assigned to multiple reviewers, then it is re-assigned to the task creator only after all reviewers have marked it as done.

 Review tasks re-assigned to the creator/authors for review incorporation, can be accessed from [Overview](#accessing-assigned-tasks-from-overview-section) section or from [Assigned to you](#managing-tasks-assigned-to-you) tab.